 Personal experience has taught me that, since lifestyles change over time, the trial and error stage will need to be revisited periodically.
 Of course, I have diet suggestions stemming from my formal education, too.
 Since I work mostly with women, one recommendation I pay special attention to is that females should be particularly aware of iron intake (to replace menstrual losses) as well as calcium (to optimize bone mineralization) (Gladwin.
 Et al., Fitness: Theory & Practice, AFAA: 2010).
 For a formal evaluation of your diet, consult a registered dietician.

 The bottom line is, you don’t need a bachelor’s degree in health and fitness to kick ass in life, you just need to do the inner work necessary and you can reach the destination of your best self and highest potential.
 I hope that these concepts will help you along your way.

 Authored by Mindy Cochran.
 Mindy is a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 Mindy is also founder of Kalispell’s Levitation Nation Aerial Studio, where the catch phrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.